Fostering Support of Mathematics Learning in Multilingual Classrooms (Pre-K-12)

 Funded by TODOS and NCTM.

-For 2017-2018, one grant of a maximum of $4,000 will be awarded to a school.
-Costs may include honoraria and expenses for consultants, materials, substitute time, and conference or workshop registrations.
+For 2019-2020, one grant of a maximum of $4,000 will be awarded to a school.
+Costs may include honoraria and expenses for consultants, materials, substitute time during the school day, teacher stipend after the school day, and conference or workshop registrations.
 No funds may be used for staff travel or equipment.
-While this grant does not fund the purchase of technology, proposals including professional development involving the use of technology to enhance student learning are encouraged.
+While this grant does not fund the purchase of technology equipment, proposals including professional development involving the use of technology to enhance student learning are encouraged.
 Indirect costs are not allowed.
-Proposals must address the following: need, mathematics content, scope of the plan, other contributing sources of funding, number of teachers and students impacted, distribution of costs, and data regarding urban, suburban, or rural contexts, access to professional development, and multi-ethnic student body's academic mathematics performance.
+Proposals must clearly communicate the need your project aims to address.
+To support this, proposals should include school-specific data (e.g. context, demographics, academic mathematics performance, access to professional development) related to the goals of the grant.
+Additionally, proposals need to describe the scope of your plan that should include the mathematics content focus, number of teachers and students impacted, expected outcomes, assessment plan, other contributing sources of funding and distribution of costs.
+See Proposal Requirement checklist.

-The applying school must have at least one current (on or before October 13, 2017) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 13, 2017) NCTM Pre-K-8 school membership.
-Additionally, the applying school must have at least one current (on or before October 13, 2017) member of TODOS.
+The applicant must have at least one current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school with a current (on or before October 12, 2019) NCTM Pre-K-8 school membership.
+Additionally, the applicant must have at least one current (on or before October 12, 2019) member of TODOS.

-No school may receive more than one award administered by the Mathematics Education Trust-TODOS (MET-TODOS) in the same academic year.
+No school may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
-Activities are to be completed between June 1, 2018 and May 31, 2019.
+Activities are to be completed between June 1, 2020 and May 31, 2021.

 I. Proposal Cover Form (Microsoft Word)